fiftys7ven/7JS/README.md

 <h1 style="text-align: center;">Pull Requests</h1>
 <p>You Can Always Send Pull Requests.
 I Will Patch Them 😊.</p>
 <h1 style="text-align: center;">Deployments</h1>
-<p>Sometimes Our Website [https://7.js.org/](https://7.js.org/) Can Be Down.
+Sometimes Our Website [https://7.js.org/](https://7.js.org/) Can Be Down.
 That Means Github Pages, Github Or js.org Is Down.
-You Can Always Use Our Vercel Deployment: [https://7js.vercel.app/](https://7js.vercel.app/)</p>
+You Can Always Use Our Vercel Deployment: [https://7js.vercel.app/](https://7js.vercel.app/)